Skip to main content

 Using payment methods with expenses

 • For manual PDF uploads, users can add the receipt and select the payment method beforehand.
-Once the PDF statement is uploaded, these prefilled expenses can be easily matched with the transactions on the statement.
+Once the PDF statement is uploaded, these pre-filled expenses can be easily matched with the transactions on the statement.

 • With a data feed, expenses are created automatically and the payment method is pre-filled.

-If an expense wasn’t paid by credit card, select –none– as the payment method.
+• If an expense wasn’t paid by credit card, select –none– as the payment method.
 Declaree doesn’t differentiate between cash and debit card payments, as these are usually reimbursable.

-When users open their report in Declaree, they can immediately see whether an expense is reimbursable or non-reimbursable.
+Afterwards, when users open their report in Declaree, they can immediately see whether an expense is reimbursable or non-reimbursable.
 Expenses paid with a corporate card are grouped under the card name (e.g. Mastercard 1381), while personal expenses appear in a separate section.

 JavaScript errors detected